jacobmarks/QTop/README.md

 trials = 1000
 run(simulation, depths, probabilities, trials)
 ```
 This will return a logical error rate for each depth-probability combination.
-Together, this logical error rates will give you an estimate of the code's threshold.
+Together, this logical error rate will give you an estimate of the code's threshold.

 ---